Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Experiments

 \subsection{Evaluation Metrics}

 In this section, we conduct a comprehensive evaluation of the generated data in terms of its accuracy and similarity to target individuals, as well as its realism from a visual perspective.
 Our evaluation approach is more extensive and closely approximates that of a white-box attack relative to related black-box attacks.
-The specific evaluation criteria are detailed below.
+The specific evaluation metrics are detailed below.

 {\bfseries Attack Accuracy (Attack Acc). }This metric is employed to quantitatively evaluate the ability of generated images to accurately identify target individuals.
 To this end, we trained an evaluation model with a distinct architecture from the target model and higher test accuracy to serve as a proxy for human judgment.
 Attack accuracy is determined by calculating the percentage of $k$ generated images classified as the target label and averaging the results over 530 individuals.
 The evaluation model, a ResNet-18 \cite{hek2016} trained using the same training set as the target model, achieved a test set accuracy of 93.03\%.
+The evaluation model accuracy and allocation in all tasks are shown in Table \ref{table4}.

 {\bfseries K-Nearest Neighbor Distance (KNN Dist). }KNN Dist is the shortest feature distance from a reconstructed image to the real private training images for a given target.
 This metric is used to evaluate the similarity at the feature level.
 Furthermore, the feature distance is measured by the distance between two images when projected onto the feature space, i.e., the output of the penultimate layer of the evaluation classifier.
+It is important to note that different evaluation models produce different feature dimensions, resulting in variations in the value of this metric across models.
+However, it is sufficient to compare the magnitude of the metric within the same evaluation model.

+{\bfseries Frechet Inception Distance (FID). }FID \cite{heusel2017gans} is commonly used in the work of GAN to evaluate the generated images.
+FID score measures feature distances between real and fake images, and lower values indicate better image quality and diversity.
+However, there is inaccuracy in the evaluation of this metric due to the unsuitability of Inception v3 for extracting face features and the inaccuracy of FID calculations based on a small number of generated images \cite{zheng2023targeted}.
+In contrast to white-box attacks, black-box attacks basically do not use this metric.